argoebel/CMPUT404-assignment-css-hell/README.md

 # Edits made to webpages

-- renaming of some div tags in html3
+- renaming of some div tags in 3.html
-- restructured chapters of html1 into 2 columns
+- restructured chapters of 1. html into 2 columns